pranjalkalal/CEH-Exam-Preparation/Chapter06:System-Hacking.md

 - Control Flow Integrity (CFI): CFI ensures that the control flow of a program follows a predetermined set of rules, preventing attackers from hijacking program execution through buffer overflow exploits.

 # Privilege Escalation
-what is panther and sysprep under system32 folder and what is unattended xml.

 Privilege escalation refers to the process of gaining higher levels of access or privileges on a system or network than what was initially granted to a user or process.
 It's a common goal for attackers who have gained initial access to a system with limited privileges.
 There are two types:

 1. Horizontal Privilege Escalation: